gustavares/cos-tutorial/TUTORIAL.md

 #### 3.1.1 **listFilesFromBucket function**

 From the `cos` object, we are calling the `listObjects` method from the `ibm-cos-sdk`, passing an options object with the bucket name.
 Then we check if the `results` object or its `Contents` property are `null`, if so we return an empty array.
-If there is content to be return we map the `Contents` object to get its `Key` property, which is the file name.
+If there is content to be returned we map the `Contents` object to get its `Key` property, which is the file name.

 #### 3.1.2 **getPresignedUrl function**
 From the `cos` object, we are calling the `getSignedUrl` method from the `ibm-cos-sdk`, passing the operation we want the URL to be able to do and an options object with the bucket and file names.
 To upload a file we are going to pass `putObject` as the operation, if we want to download a file we are going to pass `getObject`.